mikesturm/ed/todaycard.md

 <img src ="{{site.url}}{{site.baseurl}}/assets/portrait-card.png" alt=“back” style="max-height: 25rem;"/>

  2. Take 5 minutes and write on that blank side of the card a list of the things that you believe are important to get done today—in no particular order.
-By "important" I mean things that may not be urgent, but things that will move forward your most worthy goals or projects.
+By "important" I mean things that may not be urgent, but things that will move forward your most worthy goals or projects. *(note: If you're already using another productivity system or have a list of actions to do, you can simply pull items from that pre-existing list)*

 3. Flip back to the lined side of the card.
 Place a number "1" on the left hand side of your first line of the card.
 In that number one slot, write the most important task you can do today—one that will make the most impact on your most important goals.